Functional Testing Tools

 LambdaTest is a cloud-based platform that helps users run manual and automation tests of their website and mobile apps.
 Users can test their native mobile application (Android and iOS) and mobile websites on Real Devices on cloud or choose from emulators & simulators for a multitude…

 Tricentis Tosca provides an approach to test automation – one that is AI-powered, codeless, and end-to-end so it can test everything in a complex IT landscape, and ensure business processes work flawlessly – no matter where changes occurs.
 Its 160+ technology support means users…

 Unified Functional Testing (UFT, formerly known as HP UFT and before that QuickTest Professional or HP QTP) is a functional and performance testing tool acquired by Micro Focus from Hewlett-Packard Enterprise.

 Oracle Application Testing Suite is a comprehensive testing solution, for load, functional and performance testing.

-CA Application Test, from CA Technologies, is a functional and performance testing tool.
+SOAtest, from Parasoft headquartered near Los Angeles, California, is a load and performance testing tool.